 How to Make Sloppy Joes Casserole

-Cook your ground beef and stir your sloppy joe sauce into the meat until it’s well coated.
+Cook your ground beef, then stir your sloppy joe sauce and fried onions into the meat until it’s well coated.

 Spray a 9×13 baking dish with cooking spray.